sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

    - 802.1x
    - MAB (MAC-based authentication bypass).
 5. MAB, and dot1x need support for access port.
-6. User enable or disable of 802.1X on ports can cause PAC daemons (hostapd) to reload; however, existing authorized sessions do not reset.
-7. Changing the 802.1X interface, MAB do not reset existing authorized user ports.
-However, removing all 802.1X interfaces or changing any of the following RADIUS parameters restarts hostapd, which forces existing, authorized users to re-authenticate:
-   - RADIUS server IP address, shared secret, authentication port or accounting port.
-   - MAB activation delay.
-   - EAP re authentication period.
-8. User can configure up to three RADIUS servers (in case of failover).
-However, do not use a SONiC switch as the RADIUS server.
-9. User can configure 802.1X interfaces with dynamic ACLs in VLAN-aware bridge mode only.
-10. RADIUS authentication is supported with FreeRADIUS and Cisco ISE.
-11. 802.1X supports simple login and password, PEAP/MSCHAPv2 (Win7) and EAP-TLS (Debian).
-12. 802.1X supports RFC 5281 for EAP-TTLS, which provides more secure transport layer security.
+6. PAC supports the following Dynamic ACLs:
+   - Named ACLs
+   - Dynamic ACLs
+   - Filter Id
+7. SONiC supports Single-Host mode where only one data client can be authenticated on a port and is granted access to the port at a given time.
+8. SONiC supports Multiple Hosts mode where only one data client can be authenticated on a port and after that access is granted to all clients connected to the port
-13. SONiC supports Multi Domain Authentication (MDA), where 802.1X is extended to allow authorization of multiple devices (a data and a voice device) on a single port and assign different VLANs to the devices based on authorization.
+9. SONiC supports Multi Domain Authentication (MDA), where 802.1X is extended to allow authorization of multiple devices (a data and a voice device) on a single port and assign different VLANs to the devices based on authorization.
     - MDA is enabled by default; however, you need to assign a tagged VLAN for voice devices (see Configure 802.1X Interfaces for a VLAN-aware Bridge).
     - A maximum of four authorized devices (MAB + EAPOL) per port are supported.
     - The 802.1X-enabled port must be a trunk port to allow tagged voice traffic from a phone; you cannot enable 802.1X on an access port.
     - Only one untagged VLAN and one tagged VLAN is supported on the 802.1X enabled ports.
     - Multiple MAB (non voice) devices on a port are supported for VLAN-aware bridges only.
 Authorization of multiple MAB devices for different VLANs is not supported.
+10. SONiC supports Multiple Authentication mode where one voice client and multiple data clients can be authenticated on a port and these clients are then granted access.
+11. SONiC supports the following specical VLANs:
+     - Unauthenticated VLAN
+     - Guest VLAN
+     - Monitor VLAN
+     - Open VLAN
+     - Critical VLAN
+     - Voice VLAN
+12. The following PAC port modes are supported on SONiC:
+    - Auto
+    - Force Authorized
+    - Force Unauthorized

+*802.1x*
+1. SONiC shall make use of opensource 802.1x implementation **hostapd** suppied with **wpa_supplicant** package.

+*MAB*
 The following are the requirements for MAB feature:
+1. MAB can be used to authenticate clients that do not support EAP.
-1. A port can be configured to be either doing port-based authentication or doing Mac-based authentication.
+2. A port can be configured to be either doing port-based authentication or doing Mac-based authentication.
 But only one mode at a given instance.
-2. A port when enabled for Dot1x authentication needs to explicitly mention whether it is being enabled for port-based authentication mode or Mac-based authentication mode.
+3. A port when enabled for Dot1x authentication needs to explicitly mention whether it is being enabled for port-based authentication mode or Mac-based authentication mode.
-3. When a port is configured for Mac-based Dot1x Authentication, then if at least one client has actively authentication itself then port is placed in authorized state for other components.
+4. When a port is configured for Mac-based Dot1x Authentication, then if at least one client has actively authentication itself then port is placed in authorized state for other components.
-4. When a port is configured for Mac-based Dot1x Authentication, then port is placed in un-authorized state if the last active authorized client ceases to exist.
+5. When a port is configured for Mac-based Dot1x Authentication, then port is placed in un-authorized state if the last active authorized client ceases to exist.
-5. When a port is operational in Mac-based Dot1x Authentication, then only the data traffic arriving on the port from authorized clients need to be forwarded.
+6. When a port is operational in Mac-based Dot1x Authentication, then only the data traffic arriving on the port from authorized clients need to be forwarded.
-6. When a port is operational in Mac-based Dot1x Authentication, accept EAPOL packets from all the clients (both authorized and unauthorized as well).
+7. When a port is operational in Mac-based Dot1x Authentication, accept EAPOL packets from all the clients (both authorized and unauthorized as well).
-7. When a port is enabled for Guest vlan, then Mac-based dot1x authentication can not be enabled on that port.
+8. When a port is enabled for Guest vlan, then Mac-based dot1x authentication can not be enabled on that port.
-8. When a port is enabled for vlan assignment, then Mac-based dot1x authentication could also be enabled on that port.
+9. When a port is enabled for vlan assignment, then Mac-based dot1x authentication could also be enabled on that port.
 As the vlan assignment is based on the user details of the client.
-9. To enable Mac-based dot1x authentication on port it needs to be an Edge port.
+10. To enable Mac-based dot1x authentication on port it needs to be an Edge port.
 (Dot1s Configuration).
-10. If Mac-based dot1x authentication is enabled on a port and if Mac-based VLANs or Subnet VLANs or Protocol VLANs are also enabled, then Mac-based dot1x authentication is disabled.
+11. If Mac-based dot1x authentication is enabled on a port and if Mac-based VLANs or Subnet VLANs or Protocol VLANs are also enabled, then Mac-based dot1x authentication is disabled.
-11. If Port-Mac Locking is enabled on the port and if Mac-based dot1x authentication is also enabled on the port.
+12. If Port-Mac Locking is enabled on the port and if Mac-based dot1x authentication is also enabled on the port.
 Then Port-Mac Locking needs to be disabled.
-12. If a client already authentication on one port has roamed to another port on the switch, then the state (status, vlan etc) of the client on the prior port needs to be cleaned.
+13. If a client already authentication on one port has roamed to another port on the switch, then the state (status, vlan etc) of the client on the prior port needs to be cleaned.
-13. Timeout mechanism needs to be maintained per client so that inactive client's status can be removed on the switch.
+14. Timeout mechanism needs to be maintained per client so that inactive client's status can be removed on the switch.
-14. Multicast/Broadcast traffic arriving on the port that is enabled for Mac-based authentication would be forwarded accordingly.
+15. Multicast/Broadcast traffic arriving on the port that is enabled for Mac-based authentication would be forwarded accordingly.
 If the source Mac-address of the packet is from a authenticated user.
-15. Even when the port is authorized, dot1x would still continue to send EAPOL for authentication as more users could join on the port.
+16. Even when the port is authorized, dot1x would still continue to send EAPOL for authentication as more users could join on the port.
-16. Unauthenticated Vlan is per port configuration.
+17. Unauthenticated Vlan is per port configuration.
 By default unauthenticated vlan is zero (invalid and not operational).
-17. In port-based dot1x, if the client fails authentication then port is placed in the unauthenticated vlan (if configured)
+18. In port-based dot1x, if the client fails authentication then port is placed in the unauthenticated vlan (if configured)
-18. In mac-based dot1x, if the client fails authentication then client-mac is associated to the unauthenticated vlan (if configured).
+19. In mac-based dot1x, if the client fails authentication then client-mac is associated to the unauthenticated vlan (if configured).
-19. Unauthenticated vlan deprecates the Guest vlan feature of supplicant mode, as it would be redundant.
+20. Unauthenticated vlan deprecates the Guest vlan feature of supplicant mode, as it would be redundant.

+*RADIUS*
+1. User can configure up to three RADIUS servers (in case of failover).
+However, do not use a SONiC switch as the RADIUS server.
+2. RADIUS authentication is supported with FreeRADIUS and Cisco ISE.

 ### 1.3.2 Configuration and Management Requirements